arcmags/ramroot/README.rst

     currently untested.

 sudo
-    These scripts can all be run as root, or as a normal user with sudo privileges.
+    These scripts can all be run as root or as a normal user with sudo privileges.
 The scripts will call sudo when necessary to modify or create initcpio files.